cs50nestm/cs50labs/operators/README.md

 int a = 5.0 / 2;
 ```

 let's think about what happens.
-The division results in a `float`, but now this value is assigned to an `int`, so again, everything after the decimal point gets truncated, resulting in the value of `a` being 2.
+The division results in a `float`, but now this value is assigned to an `int`, so again, everything after the decimal point gets truncated, so `a` gets the value 2.

 {% next %}

-# The Modulo Operator
+# Modulo

 An operator in most programming languages that you may not have seen before, is the remainder, or **modulo** operator.
 The symbol used by modulo is the `%` sign, and an operation using modulo looks like this